misaleh/CMSIS-DSP-PULPino/README.md

 ARM M4 Benchmarks were done with  Keil simulator(CM4_FP) and CMSISv5.

-ARM M4 uses its DSP intsturctions by default.
+ARM M4 uses its DSP Instructions by default.

 #### BasicMath Functions